bakr-mostafa/cloud-landscape-app-project/README.md

 - Contains all resources deployed for the application project.

 ### Virtual Network (VNet1)
-- Contains:
 - Subnet1
 - VM-jumper-01: A VM that acts as a jumper to access the web server VMs using RDP.
 The VM-jumper-01 is accessed only via Azure Bastion.

 ### Virtual Network (VNet2)
-- Contains:
 - BackSub: Subnet containing the web server VMs.
 Can access storage using Service Endpoint only.
 - AzureFirewallSubnet: Subnet containing the Azure Firewall associated with VNet2.
 - GatewaySubnet: Subnet used to connect with Windows Admin Center (WAC).
 - VM-web-01, VM-web-02: Web server VMs hosting Internet Information Services (IIS) web servers.
 - Load Balancer: Distributes inbound traffic from the internet after being filtered by Azure Firewall.
 Ensures business continuity by distributing traffic among the two web servers.
 - Azure Firewall: Filters traffic coming from the internet, forwards it to the load balancer, and restricts access to web servers to specific domains.

 ### Storage and File Share
 - Utilizes Azure Storage for file storage needs.